Website Copywriting Fees

 Copywriting is a specialist skill and there is no ‘one-size-fits-all’ fee for the service.
-How much you pay varies widely and is usually dependant on the desired skills, experience, results and the size of a project.
+How much you pay varies widely and is usually dependent on the desired skills, experience, results and the size of a project.

 Copywriting Fee Depends on the Amount of Research Involved

 So, before you worry about the copywriting fee, it’s vital you check the track record of the company or copywriter you intend to work with.
 You need to determine whether the copywriters in question achieve decent sales figures consistently.
-You also need to find out if they have experience writing for that particular industry or if indeed they specialise in that type of copywriting.
+You also need to find out if they have experience writing for that particular industry or if they specialise in that type of copywriting.

 What Makes a Good Copy and How Much is it Worth?

 A good copy leads with a strong offer.
 Generally, the copywriter will have to work with you to come up with an irresistible offer.
-You need to make the prospect an offer too good to refuse.
+You need to make the prospect an offer that is too good to refuse.
 This should encompass an emotional benefit and be tailored to overcome any objections from the beginning.
-So you have to consider how tempting the offer is and if it sets you apart from what the competition is offering.
+So, you have to consider how tempting the offer is and if it sets you apart from what the competition is offering.

 You probably already understand everything about your products and services, as well as the features and benefits they deliver.
-However, if you are reading the copy and can’t find deeper benefits that are tied to the features or surface benefits, you probably need another copywriter – regardless of the fee involved.
+However, if you are reading the copy and can’t find the deeper benefits that are tied to the features or surface benefits, you probably need another copywriter – regardless of the fee involved.
 This is not set in stone, though.
 The benefits you think are important may be different from the one a copywriter decides to emphasise, after conducting research into your target audience.

-Type Of Copy Influences the Price
+Type of Copy Influences the Price